cogent3/ensembldb3/doc/query_ensembl.rst

     >>> print brca2
     Gene(Species='Homo sapiens'; BioType='protein_coding'; Description='breast...

 This code serves to illustrate a few things.
 First, the sorts of properties that exist on the object.
 These can be directly accessed as illustrated above.
-Secondly, that the argument names to ``getGenesMatching`` match the properties.
+Secondly, that the argument names to ``get_genes_matching`` match the properties.

 Gene's also have a location.
 The length of a gene is the difference between its start and end location.